NCAR/climate-primer-water/doc/ch3_baselines.rst

-Taken together, gauge-adjusted radar estimates provide some of the most dependable and accurate estimates of precipitation over the contiguous U.S. (CONUS) with the following caveats: use outside of CONUS (e.g. insufficient radar coverage), in mountainous areas (e.g. beam blockage), variability in the quality of the estimates in space (e.g. range degradation) and time (e.g. changes in coverage and technologies used over the last 60 years).
+Taken together, gauge-adjusted radar estimates provide some of the most dependable and accurate estimates of precipitation over the contiguous U.S. (CONUS) with the following caveats: use outside of CONUS (e.g. insufficient radar coverage), in mountainous areas (e.g.,beam blockage), variability in the quality of the estimates in space (e.g.,range degradation) and time (e.g.,changes in coverage and technologies used over the last 60 years).

 Below we provide a brief overview of some of the changes in radar